blucap/hugo-martien/content/authors/admin/_index.md

   url: https://people.wgtn.ac.nz/martien.lubberink/professional

 # Short bio (displayed in user profile at end of posts)
 bio: Associate Professor Martien Lubberink completed his PhD in Economics at Groningen University.
+His main research interests are accounting, banking, and capital.

 # Interests to show in About widget
 interests:
-- Accounting and Capital
+- Accounting
-- Capital structure
+- Banking
-- Organisational Architecture
+- Capital

 # Education to show in About widget
 #education: